 - Sleep boosts energy levels and your ability to focus and make decisions.
 Importantly, adequate sleep reduces the risk of developing mental health disorders such as anxiety and depression.

-After witnessing a cardiac arrest, some people may struggle to fall asleep and stay asleep.
+After aiding in cardiac arrest resuscitation and recovery, some people may struggle to fall asleep and stay asleep.
 If that sounds like you, here are some tips for sleeping:

 - Keep your room cool, if possible.

 - Leave a 3-4 hour gap between exercising and bedtime.